ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 ### `parentKey`

 The key `parentKey` that is given to the backend plugin as an input at various points, must be treated carefully.
-Currently, _all_ modifications to this key will be propagated to the `parentKey` that was used to call `kdbGet`.
+_All_ modifications to this key will be propagated to the `parentKey` that was used to call `kdbGet`.

 The name of the `parentKey` is marked read-only and therefore cannot be changed.
 The value and metadata can, and in some cases must be, changed.
-In future this may be restricted further to ensure a more structured communication.
+Importantly however, there are no guarantees that the metadata of `parentKey` can be changed arbitrarily.

 ### Operation `get`